 One of the most dangerous decisions construction and general maintenance workers face each day is whether or not the area they’re entering or sending workers into is a confined space.
 An even bigger threat is NOT knowing what a Confined Space is, or what the rules are regarding entry, working in, or just breaching the plane of the Confined Space.
-Many businesses today try to stay on top of this issue, but once in a while, some businesses stumble onto the problem after-the-fact and by mistake.
+Many businesses today try to stay on top of this issue via confined space entry training, but once in a while, some businesses stumble onto the problem after-the-fact and by mistake.

 Examples that have happened in the past include taking a new crew into a large empty tank to clean and paint inside, clean out a large ditch or silo.
 Viola, you’re IN the confined space!
 Well, maybe what we really need is to understand what makes these Confined Spaces!
 In order to learn about Confined Spaces, we need some definitions, and who better to define the problem than the folks who enforce the rules.
 Lets go look at some OSHA definitions:

 – Is large enough for an employee to enter fully and perform assigned work;

 – Is not designed for continuous occupancy by the employee; and

 – Has a limited or restricted means of entry or exit.

 These spaces may include underground vaults, tanks, storage bins, pits and diked areas, vessels, silos and other similar areas.

 By definition, a permit-required confined space has one or more of these characteristics: